starschema/COVID-19-data/README.md

-# 2019 Novel Coronavirus COVID-19 (2019-nCoV) Unpivoted Data
+# 2019 Novel Coronavirus (2019-nCoV) and COVID-19 Unpivoted Data

 The following script takes data from the repository of the 2019 Novel Coronavirus Visual Dashboard operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
 It will apply necessary cleansing/reformatting to make it use in traditional relational databases and data visualization tools.